ue22-p21/web-intro/notebooks/35-events-and-callbacks.md

 * due to the specificity of the browser and the network, JavaScript within the browser is not driven like other languages
   * there is no main() function that runs forever
-  * it is not driven like video game with infinite loop that eats all the CPU
+  * it is not either driven like a video game
+    by an infinite loop that eats all the CPU
   * instead JavaScript is driven by **events**
 * events can have different natures:
   * can come from the **user activity** such as mouse click